PrettyKittie/kali_buildscript/README.md

 # kali_buildscript

-This is a bash script to automate building Metasploitable3 from Kali Rolling 2017.3
+This is a bash script to automate my configuration of Kali linux.

 *Purpose*

-Just a simple bash script to automate the initial setup of a fresh kali install.
+Just a simple bash script to automate the initial setup of a fresh Kali install.

 *Process*